esign-consulting/logistics-test-selenium/README.md

 In order to run the test, execute the command `mvn test -Dpage.url=<logistics_url> -Dwebdriver.gecko.driver=geckodriver`, replacing *<logistics_url>* by the URL where the Logistics application is available.
 The command `mvn test -Dpage.url=http://www.esign.com.br/logistics -Dwebdriver.gecko.driver=geckodriver`, for example, executes the test against the instance of the application at http://www.esign.com.br/logistics.

 The test opens the Firefox web browser and validates the Logistics application functionalities like it was a ordinary user, but in an automatic manner.
 If the *page.url* parameter was not defined, be sure the application is available on http://localhost:8080/logistics, the default URL.

+You can also prevent the Firefox web browser from openning, by adding the option *-Dheadless=true*.
+In this scenario, everything happens in the background, you are not able to see the web application while the tests run.